sshikaree/go-zbar/README.md

 go-zbar
 =======

-Go wrapper around C zbar library.
+Go wrapper around C zbar - bar code reader library.

 ## Requirements
 Original zbar library required.
 On Ubuntu it can be installed with